adityadarma/adonis-datatables/README.md

 [![gh-workflow-image]][gh-workflow-url] [![npm-image]][npm-url] [![npm-downloads]][npm-downloads] ![][typescript-image] [![license-image]][license-url]

 Adonis datatable is an inspiration from laravel datatable.
-It is heavily inspired by the PHP library [Laravel Datatables](https://yajrabox.com/docs/laravel-datatables){:target="_blank"} and even share some code with services, facade and dependency injection.
+It is heavily inspired by the PHP library [Laravel Datatables](https://yajrabox.com/docs/laravel-datatables){:target="_blank" rel="noopener"} and even share some code with services, facade and dependency injection.

 ## Official Documentation

-The documentation is available on the [Website](https://adityadarma.github.io/adonis-datatables-docs){:target="_blank"}
+The documentation is available on the [Website](https://adityadarma.github.io/adonis-datatables-docs){:target="_blank" rel="noopener"}

 ## License